astroo22/CollegeProgramming2017/README.md

-# CollegeProgramming2017
+# CollegeProgramming

-This folder includes most of the programming done in my first semester 2017.
+This folder includes most of the programming done in my first semester of 2017 and on.

 Languages used:
 * Java